skit-ai/job-descriptions/machine-learning/ml-intern-core-ml.md

 + Perform experiments and statistical analyses to draw conclusions and take modeling decisions.
 + Study, implement and extend state of the art systems.
-+ Write research outcomes and publish documentations
-+ Take part in regular research reviews and discussions.
-+ Build, maintain and extend our open source solutions in the domain.
-+ Write well-crafted programs at all levels of the system.
-This includes the data pipelines, experiment prototypes, fast and scalable deployment models, and evaluation, visualization and monitoring systems.

 ### Requirements